Cat Grooming Careers

 - Using any form of waterless “shampoo” on the coat

 - An entire process that actually CLEANS and improves a cat’s skin and coat and solves real problems.

-- An entire process that includes a degreasing bath, a thorough blow dry with an HV dryer, a nail trim, cleaning of the ears, complete de-matting and removal of dead coat, and any trimming or clipping that is appropriate for a particular cat.
+- An entire process includes a degreasing bath, a thorough blow dry with an HV dryer, a nail trim, cleaning of the ears, complete de-matting and removal of dead coat, and any trimming or clipping appropriate for a particular cat.

 And who does that kind of work?
 I do.
 How about you?

 For more information on grooming cats and educating cat owners on the necessity and benefits of regular professional cat grooming care, please contact the National Cat Groomers Institute of America, Inc. at www.nationalcatgroomers.com.

 Changing the world one cat at a time. ♦